TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

     - Outgoing PRIVMSG commands.
 Other IRCv3 commands may be sent to this stream, but are subjected to certain rate limits.
 This stream is *latent*, meaning that some outgoing messages may be discarded if there are too many in its queue.
 3. `osstream` - **Output System Stream**
     - Outgoing non-PRIVMSG IRCv3 commands.
 This stream accepts PRIVMSG commands, but they should *not* be sent here - use `omstream` instead.
 This stream is meant for commands that are not subject to rate limits, such as PONG or PART.

+## Open Problems

+Listed here are known issues with the current implementation that you may take as a problem to solve:

+- There is currently no mechanism to attempt re-JOINing a room in the event that the bot is PARTed.
+JOINs are rate limited, and thus may require another output stream.